Ideology is a system of concepts and views that serves to make sense

 --identity thinking;

---socially necessary illusion; the conjecture of discourse and power;
+--socially necessary illusion; the conjecture of discourse

---the medium in which conscious social actors make sense of their world;
+--the medium in which conscious social actors make sense of

 --action-oriented sets of beliefs;